Ernst-D/webdriverio-course/README.md

 <h2 id='step7'>Step7.
 WDIO CLI and configs </h2>

+**NOTE:** For this step you will need to install Firefox and make sure that you have Java installed on your machine (run `java -version` to check whether you have it).

 WebdriverIO provides ability to override (actually, extend) existing configs.
 You can create several configs which will satisfy your conditions and then use in test runs with WDIO CLI.

 Say, you need to run your tests against Firefox browser and maximize window before start (if you don't have Firefox - [download it](https://www.mozilla.org/en/firefox/new/)).